 Data collected from the ecosystem supplements this feedback.
 “The data helps build the story,” Bahorich added.
 “There are really great feelings when you come to a stakeholder meeting, but not a lot of tangibles.
 So the data helps with that.”

 By now, you should have the vision to vet vendors like a very versed veteran.
 However, if you’d like to kick things up a notch and receive even more content like this, LENS 2020 is booked for Los Angeles, September 29 – October 1st.
-Check back soon for more details!
+Check out the full agenda and reserve your spot here!